ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part2.md

 	}

 As we have a reference to the selected marker, it's simply a matter of removing it from our internal list and removing it from the map.
-Keep in mind that it's your responsibility to make sure the internal list is kept in symc with whatever is shown on the map.
+Keep in mind that it's your responsibility to make sure the internal list is kept in sync with whatever is shown on the map.

 ### Highlighting a marker